c1llo/canvas-grid-field/README.md

 # Canvas grid field 🌐

-Not sure what to call this? but though it was pretty cool and had a try recreating the effect!
+Not sure what to call this? but thought it was pretty cool and had a try recreating the effect!

 Use mouse/touch to interact.